Quantum channels and memory effects: Quantum channels: basic definitions and properties

 while

 A further entropic quantity useful for characterizing the channel $\Phi$ is the channel Holevo information.
-At variance with the previous expressions this is a functional of the input ensemble ${\cal E} := \{ p_j ; \rho_{Q}^{(j)}\}_j$ Alice feeds into the channel (here $\{ p_j\}_j$ is a probability distribution while $\{\rho_{Q}^{(j)}\}_j$ is a collection of inputs).
+In constrast to the previous expressions this is a functional of an input ensemble ${\cal E} := \{ p_j ; \rho_{Q}^{(j)}\}_j$ Alice feeds into the channel (here $\{ p_j\}_j$ is a probability distribution while $\{\rho_{Q}^{(j)}\}_j$ is a collection of input states).
 Accordingly one has